 The on-chip amplifier (a digital inverter) along with an appropriate crystal may be used to provide a reference source frequency.
-A fundamental mode crystal, parallel resonant at the desired operating frequency, should be connected as shown in Figure 19.
+A fundamental mode crystal, parallel resonant at the desired operating frequency, should be connected as shown in Figure 20.

-The crystal should be specified for a loading capacitance (C_L) which does not exceed approximately 20 pF when used at the highest operating frequency of 15 MHz.
-Assuming R1 = 0 Ω , the shunt load capacitance (C_L) presented across the crystal can be estimated to be:
+The crystal should be specified for a loading capacitance, C_L , which does not exceed approximately 20 pF when used at the highest operating frequency of 10 MHz.
+Assuming R1 = 0 Ω , the shunt load capacitance, C_L , presented across the crystal can be estimated to be:

-$$C{L} = \frac{C{in}C{out}}{C{in}+C{out}} + C{a} + C{stray} + \frac{C1 \cdot C2}{C1 + C2}$$ where
+$$C{L} = \frac{C{in}C{out}}{C{in} + C{out}} + C{a} + C{stray} + \frac{C1 \cdot C2}{C1 + C2}$$ where

-$C{in} = 5 \text{ pF}$ (see Figure 20) $C{out} = 6 \text{ pF}$ (see Figure 20) $C_a = 1 \text{ pF}$ (see Figure 20)
+C{in} = 5 pF (see Figure 21)

+Cout = 6 pF (see Figure 21)

+$C_a = 1 pF (see Figure 21)$

-C1 and C2 = external capacitors (see Figure 19)
+C1 and C2 = external capacitors (see Figure 20)

-C{stray} = the total equivalent external circuit stray capaci- tance appearing across the crystal terminals
+C{stray} = the total equivalent external circuit stray capacitance appearing across the crystal terminals

-The oscillator can be "trimmed" on-frequency by making a portion or all of C1 variable.
-The crystal and associated components must be located as close as possible to the REF{in} and REF{out} pins to minimize distortion, stray capacitance, stray inductance, and startup stabilization time.
-Circuit stray capacitance can also be handled by adding the appropriate stray value to the values for C{in} and C{out}.
-For this approach, the term C{stray} becomes 0 in the above expression for C_L.
+The oscillator can be "trimmed" on-frequency by making either a portion or all of C1 variable.
+The crystal and associated components must be located as close as possible to the REF ${in}$ and REF ${out}$ pins to minimize distortion, stray capacitance, stray inductance, and startup stabilization time.
+Circuit stray capacitance can also be handled by adding the appropriate stray value to the values for C{in} and C{out} .
+For this approach, the term C{stray} becomes zero in the above expression for C{L} .

-Power is dissipated in the effective series resistance of the crystal, R_e , in Figure 21.
+Power is dissipated in the effective series resistance of the crystal, R_e , in Figure 22.
 The maximum drive level specified by the crystal manufacturer represents the maximum stress that the crystal can withstand without damage or excessive shift in operating frequency.
-R1 in Figure 19 limits the drive level.
+R1 in Figure 20 limits the drive level.
 The use of R1 is not necessary in most cases.

-To verify that the maximum dc supply voltage does not cause the crystal to be overdriven, monitor the output frequency (f_R) at OUTPUT A as a function of supply voltage.
-(REFout is not used because loading impacts the oscillator.)
+To verify that the maximum dc supply voltage does not cause the crystal to be overdriven; monitor the output frequency (f_R) at Output A as a function of supply voltage.
+(REF{Out} is not used because loading impacts the oscillator.)
 The frequency should increase very slightly as the dc supply voltage is increased.
 An overdriven crystal decreases in frequency or becomes unstable with an increase in supply voltage.
 The operating supply voltage must be reduced or R1 must be increased in value if the overdriven condition exists.
-The user should note that the oscillator start-up time is proportional to the value of R1.
+Note that the oscillator start-up time is proportional to the value of R1.

 Through the process of supplying crystals for use with CMOS inverters, many crystal manufacturers have developed expertise in CMOS oscillator design with crystals.
-Discussions with such manufacturers can prove very helpful (see Table 4).
+Discussions with such manufacturers can prove very helpful.
+See Table 4.